de-dh/CYD2-MPY-LVGL/README.md

 - loading a custom text font
 - loading a custom icon font
 - advanced demo with multiple screens, a chart with data imported from a .csv file and asyncio usage

-> [!IMPORTANT]
-> Summary of the steps needed to make the demo programms work on your CYD/CYD2:
-> - Download the LVGL-MPY firmware from the above link and flash it to your CYD using esptool.py.
-> - Upload the upload the complete content of the `/demo-lvgl` folder to your CYD.
-> - Run demo programm (which most likely looks wrong at this point).
-> - Open `demo_lvgl/lib/display_driver.py` and adjust display color mode and rotation settings (you have to test the different settings until you find the correct ones).